- Ski equipment

 Planning to carry sporting equipment or other pieces of checked baggage in excess of your free baggage allowance?
 Pay an extra baggage charge no later than 24 hours before your flight's scheduled departure and save.

 Please, note: Additional services may be limited on partner airlines flights.
-For more information please contact your ticket agency or our Contact Centre.
+For more information please contact your ticket agency or our UIA Customer Support Center.